 - Force the group policy update: In "Group Policy Management" right click on the defined OU → click on "Group Policy Update".

 - Open Event viewer and search Security log for event id’s 4648 (Audit Logon).

 - Run Netwrix Auditor → Navigate to "Reports" → Expand the "Active Directory" section → Go to "Logon Activity" → Select "Successful Logons" or "Failed Logons" → Click "View".

 If you want to get this report by email regularly, simply choose the "Subscribe" option and define the schedule and recipients.

 Audit Logon Events to Identify Unauthorized Access Attempts

-Netwrix Auditor for Windows Server enables IT pros to get detailed information about every successful and failed logon attempt on their Windows servers.
+Netwrix Auditor for Active Directory enables IT pros to get detailed information about every successful and failed logon attempts in their Active Directory.
 The solution includes comprehensive prebuilt reports that streamline logon monitoring and help IT pros minimize the risk of a security breach.
-For instance, the Failed Logon Attempts report enables IT pros to detect intrusion attempts, and the Successful Logons by User report helps them spot unusual successful logons that could be attackers using valid credentials they have stolen.
+For instance, the Failed Logons report enables IT pros to detect intrusion attempts, and the Successful Logons report helps them spot unusual successful logons, such as a single user simultaneously trying to access multiple resources or users logging outside of normal business hours, that could be attackers using valid credentials they have stolen.